mon1t0r/reverse-proxy/README.md

 `iptables` needs to be installed in order to execute the script.

 ## TODO
- - perform extensive testing (including UDP packets);
+ - perform extensive testing (including UDP packets).
- - solve the problem with IP packets fragmentation (probably use higher level sockets).